tarwn/lessthandot-hugo/blogs/content/posts/2008-09-05-centos-postfix-mysql-and-a-typo.md

 And it did, it came up with about 5 or 6 updates, including an update to postfix.
 Great.
 So, it finished in about a minute or two and I went on about my evening.
 All was happy in the land of the ignorant.

 Ignorant, that is, until I decided to send an email to my dear old mum to give her an update on the list of laptops I was recommending for her (I know, I'm so thoughtful :D).
 At which point my squirrelmail (webmail) froze.. you see, I'm currently re-decorating my study, so have moved my main workstation into another room, and as such it's not in use.. and my other non-work laptop is, er, recovering from, er, how do you say it?
-A little &#8216;rinse' in the bath… so, work laptop it is, and webmail access only…
+A little 'rinse' in the bath… so, work laptop it is, and webmail access only…

 I thought maybe it was my damn windows wifi connection at first because it has been such a problem the last few days..
 (I can't wait to get back to my linux environments, this windows only stuff is giving me a serious heart condition.)
 Anyway, after a prod and a poke it seemed that it might be the mail server…